Thunderbolt 3 Support and Troubleshooting on Windows PCs

 Before purchasing a new Thunderbolt™ 3 dock or adapter for use on your PC, you’ll want to make sure that your computer can support it, and be aware of differences from basic USB devices:

 Note: The following does not apply to Apple Thunderbolt 3 systems.

-- Most of early Thunderbolt 3 PCs (2015 and early 2016) require firmware and software updates before all adapters and docks will work.
+- Many Thunderbolt 3 PCs require firmware and software updates before all adapters and docks will work.